Mateusz-Glowski/interview/README.md

 ## What is missing
 - There is no persistence layer.
 Every time you send a request - it's being sent to Binance (except tests - they use mocks).
 - There's no error handling.
 You get default error message defined by NestJs framework.
+- /fetchMarketData could return data in more user-friendly format.